My Orchid Cymbidium was doing fine until this spring, when it started displaying black spots, which looked suspicious!

 You would notice small (less than 0.25 inch) water-soaked leaf spots on older leaves.

 These lesions quickly turn black.
-As the disease proliferates, numerous lesions may begin to appear, causing the collapse of the leaves.
+As the disease proliferates, numerous lesions may appear, causing the leaves to collapse.

 b.
 Bacterial Soft Rot